"The village Guardian will have been watching us all the way. Nothing bad could ever have happened to us."

-Creator Backlash: Grew very upset with humans in ages past and only tolerates them now for his daughter's sake.
+Creator Backlash: In-Universe.
+In ages past, Zenus was ferociously dismayed that the wicked had come to represent so much of mortal-kind, and only tolerates mortals now for his daughter's sake.
 If he'd had his way, he'd wipe them out altogether.

 Crystal Dragon Jesus: Subtly.
 His attempt to wipe out the mortals is not only recalls Zeus' wrath at the pride of humanity, but also the story of God attempting to wipe humanity from the face of the earth with a flood as told in the Old Testament.

 Pieces of God: The massive attack at the start of the game reached all the way to the Realm of the Almighty, and it shattered him into the ten major Grotto bosses.